 General

 Capital Finance Club is a student-led organization at Knox Grammar School focused on corporate finance and asset management.
-We run structured educational workshops and the Knox Corporate Finance Challenge, a flagship competition adapted from NYU Stern MBA curriculum.
+We run structured educational workshops, the Caplet Challenge competition, and publish the Knox Business Review—all adapted from NYU Stern MBA curriculum.

 CFC is not tutoring, exam prep, or stock-picking discussion.
 We focus on rigorous valuation reasoning, capital structure analysis, and judgment under uncertainty.
 Our programs emphasize standards, documented rubrics, and outputs that can survive professional scrutiny.
 We treat students as analysts and thinkers, not content consumers.